libera-machinelearning/libera-machinelearning.github.io/Users.md

   [Youtube channel](https://www.youtube.com/playlist?list=PL3XtGMELeTxytyFKrUu87EudAJiO4XK0u)
   *Relevant Skills:* [Go](https://golang.org), Numerical Analysis, MATLAB/GNU Octave
   *Background:* I am a long-time programmer who became interested in AI several years ago.
 Since then, I have been implementing my own ML software, including the [anynet](https://github.com/unixpickle/anynet) package for deep learning.
 Currently, I am trying to develop meta-learning techniques that can use prior experience to solve new problems as efficiently as humans.

+* **Warsh** (New York, USA; Student)
+  *ML Interests:* FPGA acceleration of NN
+  *Relavant skills:* Python, C, Verilog, Go (currently learning) My interests lie more within the realm of theory, thus I'm focusing on improving the efficieny of neural networks by use of FPGAs.
 <!-- New entries must be in sorted order. ->